 --url https://api.fireworks.ai/inference/v1/completions

-To delete a deployment, run:
+To completely delete the deployment, run:

 firectl delete deployment <DEPLOYMENT_ID>